ajfisher/ajfisher.me/site/src/content/pages/who.md

 ## My job

-I am the Director of Global Technology at Aesop, a global cosmetics retailer, headquartered in Melbourne, Australia.
-I work with a great bunch of people who are some of the best at what they do in technology, digital and physical retail.
-I get to work with a diverse team all over the world and am proud that the business entrusts me to do interesting things with the Aesop brand and not ruin the business.

-Alongside this I am the founder of technology research lab Rocket Melbourne Here, I get to explore some of the future ways in which Internet technologies and individuals overlap and get to spend my time peering into the future as well as hopefully creating a very small part of it as well.
+I am the founder of technology research lab and consultancy, Rocket Melbourne.
+Here, I get to explore some of the future ways in which Internet technologies and individuals overlap and get to spend my time peering into the future as well as creating a very small part of it as well.
+Most of my work with clients is focussed on how they deliver incredible customer experiences by leveraging design, technology and data into a cohesive whole that lives up to customer and brand expectations.

+Up until recently I was the Global Director of Technology for Aesop, a large, international cosmetics retail business that was bought by L'Oreal for $3.7Bn in 2023.
+Working at this business for 7 years was an immense privilege given its strong brand and commitment to ethics.

 Finally, I am the Co-Founder and Chief Product and Technology Officer for LoyPal, an Australian digital startup focussing on customer growth for marketing and